andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/page-layout-instructions.md

 1. Click **Page Layouts**.
 1. Click Edit next to the page layout you want to update.
 Keep in mind that multiple page layouts can contain the Bizible Touchpoints sections.
 1. Click on the VisualForce page option on the left within your quick find menu.
-1. Create a new section and name it “Bizible Touchpoints.”&nbsp;&nbsp;
+1. Create a new section and name it “Bizible Touchpoints.”

    >[!NOTE]
    >